 Track and resolve bugs faster by using data from your Bitbucket commits.

-Sentry owner or manager permissions, and Bitbucket admin permissions are required to install this integration.
+Sentry owner, manager, or admin permissions, and Bitbucket admin permissions are required to install this integration.

 - Navigate to Settings > Integrations > Bitbucket.